One of the words I’ve been trying to live by lately is CURATE.

-Last year was an important period of exploration and discovery for me, expanding my projects to include offerings under all three pillars of the MV mission: 1) creative growth[ie. Better Lettering Course and the Art Shop]; 2) business growth [ie. Better Branding Course]; and 3) personal growth [Self-Made Society and, yes, eventually, Color Your Soul.]
+The first few years of Made Vibrant were an important period of exploration and discovery for me, expanding my projects to include offerings under all three pillars of the MV mission:

 These are all areas that I’m passionate about, and it felt amazing to see my business broaden throughout 2015 to serve all three pieces of my mission.